 Check that you have the right technology to support connectivity—an extra powerful router, for instance.
 “It may sound like a small issue, but many remote workers have suffered and failed trying to work from locations where phone coverage and internet speeds cannot meet the requirements of the job,” says Ron Humes, who works remotely for marketing firm Post Modern Marketing.
 “Make sure to check your service providers and even run necessary tests before settling on your remote location.”

 Similarly, if your team collaborates on projects or documents, make sure you can tap into a file hosting service so the team can work together on things without version issues.
 You should have access to the same technology that your team does.
 And if your team has no collaboration tools?
 Lobby your boss for them!
-It’s 2019, after all.
+It’s the 21st century, after all.

 Challenge #5: You’re Literally Not Visible